Slider2732/ESP-909/README.md

 Pattern Change, on the fly <br>
 Pattern Copy, from pattern 1 to pattern 2 <br>
 Pattern Chain, add pattern 2 to the end of pattern 1 <br>
+Pattern Save and Load (needs improvement for multiple drums at the same position) <b>
 Beat delete, by pressing the same drum button at the same pattern location <br>
 Swing - crudimentarily implemented.
 Intention is to follow Roger Linn's % method <br>
 Play through - play drum sounds over the top of a pattern, without recording them <br>
 Reset button (GND and RST) Surprisingly handy during a session <br>
 MIDI Out - Start/Clock/Stop.
-Tested using Roland JU-06A, Arturia MicroBrute, Roland TB-03 and BOSS DR-550<br>
+Tested using Roland JU-06A, Arturia MicroBrute, Roland TB-03, BOSS DR-550 and more<br>
 MIDI PPQN change, for devices with different clock timings. <br>
 <br>
 Other old skool drumkits can be exchanged in Drums.h <br>

-More sounds - Drum Machines.zip <br>
+More drum kits - Drum Machines.zip <br>
 It contains replacement Drums.h files for TR-909, TR-808, TR-727, TR-707, TR-606, Drumtraks, DMX, CR-78 and LM-1 <br>
 Fresh additions - Drumulator, SP-12 and a Ludwig vintage real drumkit!
 <br>